avaines/avaines.github.io/content/posts/2025-11-08-prompt-driven-development/index.md

 If you are deep into prompt design you may have an [Agents.md](https://agents.md/) file where you state the role, tone and tooling instructions.
 Maybe you're getting really fancy with advanced prompt techniques like “apes strong together”, which can bizarrely nudges a cooperative, and energetic vibe in your AI chat.
 My favourite of these is including *“I’ll tip you £200”* with some researchers found to improve benchmark scores ([Li et al.](https://arxiv.org/abs/2307.11760v7)).
 Make of that what you will.

 Developing with AI now feels like briefing a junior colleague.
 Most of the time and effort goes into refining tasks and thinking about how the ask will be interpreted.
 Your plan goes away with your bright eyed and bushy tailed colleague....and code happens.
-You then review, which some times takes longer than if you had done the task in the first place.
+You then review, which sometimes takes longer than if you had done the task in the first place.
 Sometimes you have to go slow to go fast.
 In reviewing, you can fix-up the obvious bits, and clarify the request where you were vague or over-ambitious.
 At some point you realise you are writing feature scenarios and user stories again.....oh no.

 ### Shift Left-ier